eik-lib/node-client/README.md

 ## Constructor

-Create a new Layout instance.
+Create a new client instance.

 ```js
 const client = new EikNodeClient(options);